fluree/docs.flur.ee/src/content/0.13.0/docs/query/analytical-query.md

 1. The full-text search index is not guaranteed to be fully up-to-date.
 It may take some time for index to become synchronized.
 2. Full-text search is only available for the current Fluree database.

-### Queries Across Sources
+### Prefixes and Querying Across Sources

-Each tuple in a where clause is essentially a triple with an added piece of information at the beginning (source) and at the end (options).
+Each tuple in a where clause is a triple with an optional added piece of information at the beginning (source).
 This tuple structure allows users to query across multiple points in time and across data sources.
-Currently, we support querying across Fluree and Wikidata.
-In the future, we will support additional data sources, as well as the ability to query across multiple Fluree databases.
+Currently, we support querying across multiple Fluree databases and across Wikidata.

+There are several built-in sources that you can simply specify at the beginning of a clause, for example `["$fdb6", "?person", "person/handle", "jdoe"]`.
+These built in source all begin with a `$`, and they are listed below.
+Later in this section, we will demonstrate how to use database across different Fluree databases.

 Source | Description
 -- | --